abdultolba/nizam/README.md

 - ⚫ **not_running**: Docker container is not running
 - 🟣 **unknown**: Health check status could not be determined

-### Integration with TUI

-The health check system integrates with the TUI for visual monitoring:

-- Health status indicators in service listings
-- Real-time health updates in dashboard view
-- Health check history in service details
-- Manual health check triggers from interface

 ### Use Cases

 **Development Workflow:**

 ```bash
 # Start services
 nizam up postgres redis